BIBB Logo

 • Certification of documents

-This is because translations and certifications cost money.
+This is because and cost money.
 However, financial support is available for individuals going through the recognition procedure.

 Information regarding this is available under “Financing possibilities”.